C2SM/git-course/beginner/Markdowns/Exercise_6.md

 ### Solve merge conflict
 If you've done everything "right", something went "wrong" and the output should look like this:

 ```
 CONFLICT (content): Merge conflict in schedule_day1.txt
 Automatic merge failed; fix conflicts and then commit the result.
 ```

-Looks like we run into a merge conflict.
-This happened because we made changes on the *main* branch and the *updated_schedules* branch at the same part of the file, and Git doesn't know which changes it should take.
+It looks like we ran into a merge conflict.
+This happened because we made changes on the *main* branch and the *updated_schedules* branch at the same part of the file.
+Git doesn't know which changes it should accept.
 Let's see how to fix this.

-Have a look into the file _schedule_day1.txt_.
+Have a look at the file *schedule_day1.txt*.
 You will see something like this:

 ```
 <<<<<<< HEAD
 13:30-15:00: Poster session